oracle-livelabs/apex/apex-professional-hol3/2-creating-an-app-from-a-spreadsheet.md

 ## Task 5: Run and Explore the New App

 1. Navigate back to **DEMO\_PROJECTS** application and then click **Run Application**.
-This will open the runtime application in a new browser tab, allowing you to see how end users will view the app.
+This will open the runtime Application in a new browser tab, allowing you to see how end users will view the app.

     ![Run Application](images/run-application1.png " ")

 2. Enter your user credentials and click **Sign In**.

     *Note: Use the same Username and Password you used to sign into the APEX Workspace.*

     ![Sign In](images/sign-in3.png " ")

-3. Click on the **Install App** Icon on Top Right of the page to install Application to your local System.
+3. Click on the **Install App** Icon on the Top Right of the page to install the Application to your local System.

     ![Click on Install App](images/install-app1.png " ")

 ## Summary
-You now know how to create an application from a spreadsheet by either dragging and dropping a file or loading sample data for training purposes.
+You now know how to create a spreadsheet application by dragging and dropping a file or loading sample data for training purposes.

+## What's next
+In the next hands-on lab, you learn to Navigate and Review the Page Designer panes.
+You know how to create a normal page, add a region, sub-region, and page items, and lock and unlock pages.

 ## Acknowledgements
  - **Author** -  Roopesh Thokala, Senior Product Manager, Ankita Beri, Product Manager.
  - **Contributors** - Ankita Beri, Product Manager
- - **Last Updated By/Date** - Ankita Beri, Product Manager, October 2023
+ - **Last Updated By/Date** - Ankita Beri, Product Manager, January 2024